 Dengue fever or 'break bone fever' is a viral illness that is transmitted by the day-biting, Aedes mosquitoes.
 According to the World Health Organization, it has become a major international public health concern in recent decades.
-It is endemic in approximately 100 countries, threatening about 40% (2.5 billion) of the world's population.
+It is endemic in over 100 countries, threatening about 40% (2.5 billion) of the world's population.

 Photo: James Gathany, CDC